danielfrrokaj/merrBIO-web-app/README.md

 - Optimistic UI updates for perceived performance improvements
 - Conditional rendering based on user roles and permissions

+## Credits

+In this project have participated and put their hard work the amazing people below

+- Antigona Llozhi
+- Danjel Frrokaj
+- Glears Canaj
+- Ensild Hallanjaku

 ## License

 This project is licensed under the MIT License.